The numerical reasoning test is easily the test that candidates dread the most.

-You can learn the equations for quickly calculating percentage increases, decreases and ratios but putting them into practice with our numerical reasoning practice questions will really help hone your skills and ability to work quickly and diligently under time pressure.
+Learn the equations for quickly calculating percentage increases, decreases and ratios.
+Putting them into practice with our numerical reasoning practice questions will really help hone your skills and ability to work quickly under time pressure.

-Make sure you get in contact with your employer in advance to find out what sort of questions you will be presented with and if they have any example questions you can see before sitting your real assessment.
+Make sure you get in contact with your employer in advance to find out what sort of questions you will be presented with.
+See if they have any example questions you can try before sitting your real assessment.

 Be sure to find out what sort of format your assessment will be in.
-Most employers ask candidates to sit psychometric tests online so it’s important to get used to reading questions on a computer and clicking through the screens.
-Getting used to doing this can save you valuable time in your real assessment.
+Most employers ask candidates to sit psychometric tests online, so it’s important to get used to reading questions on a computer and clicking through the screens.

 6) Don’t underestimate the importance of psychometric tests